realm-js/realm-mongo/README.md

 ```

 ## Schemas
 Schemas are mandatory.
-It allows you to do automatic validation on save, and brings transparency to your code.
+It allows you to do automatic validation on save and update

 ```js
 var Model = require('wires-mongo')